How does Israel’s occupation of Palestine work?

 However, the Gaza Strip has been under an Israeli land, air and sea blockade since 2007, which is why the UN, Amnesty International and other aid organisations and think-tanks still refer to Gaza as an “occupied territory”.

-Does Israel’s policies towards Palestinians constitute apartheid?
+Do Israel’s policies towards Palestinians constitute apartheid?

-At the ICJ hearings this week, South Africa accused Israel of practicing an “extreme form of apartheid” against Palestinians.
+At the ICJ hearings this week, South Africa accused Israel of practising an “extreme form of apartheid” against Palestinians.
 It isn’t alone.

 Many commentators have used the word “apartheid” in connection with Israel’s occupation of Palestine.
 The word literally means “apartness” in Afrikaans – a policy of separation.
 Apartheid was implemented against Black residents of South Africa from the 1940s until its abolition in the early 1990s.